Current Form S and Instructions in Effect for reports as-of June 2014 and afterwards:

 -- Selected foreign official institutions (revised for reports as of December 2013).

 - There is no federal register notice for this update of the country list.
 The revision of the country list for all TIC reporting forms is effective for reports as of December 2013 and afterwards.
-[FYI: On 4-25-2013, the effective date was changed to December 2013, from June 2013, for the revision of the country list; this change superseded the March 27 change of the effective date to September 2013.]
+[FYI: On 4-25-2013, the effective date was changed to December 2013, from June 2013, for the revision of the country list; on 3-27-2013 the effective date was changed to September 2013.]

 - Form S (effective for reports as-of December 2013 and afterwards) -- Foreigners' Purchases and Sales of Long-Term Securities.